e-popovski/CV/content/authors/admin/_index.md

 ## About Me

 Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

+Eftim Popovski is a mechanical engineer and has more than 12 years of experience in the heating and cooling supply sector.
+His expertise includes system design, energy efficiency and modeling of district heating networks, with a focus on spatial data science.
+He has extensive experience in optimizing energy systems, integrating new technologies and analyzing the economic and technical feasibility of heating and cooling solutions.
+Dr. Popovski combines research and industry and uses data-driven approaches to improve the efficiency and sustainability of heating and cooling networks.
+Spatial analyses, simulation models and techno-economic assessments are key elements of his working method, which he uses to significantly support decision-making in the planning of energy infrastructures.